I hope you enjoy reading this blog post. If you want our handwritten notes to drive more sales for you, click here.

-Getting people to visit your site is only half the battle.
-Your conversion rate is the percentage of visitors who decided to stick around and become part of your customer base.
-No matter what kind of site you own, learning how to optimize for conversion will help you understand your audience and increase your sales by real, measurable amounts.
+While attracting visitors to your site is crucial, it’s only half the battle.
+Your conversion rate represents the percentage of visitors who choose to remain and become part of your customer base.
+Regardless of your site’s nature, optimizing for conversion can enhance your understanding of your audience and lead to measurable sales growth.

 What Is Conversion Rate Optimization?

 Conversion rate optimization, or CRO, is the process of turning visitors into paying customers.
-Customers have “converted” when they agree with your pitch and join your mailing list, make a purchase, or reach out to your sales representative.
+Customers have “converted” when they agree with your pitch, join your mailing list, make a purchase, or reach out to your sales representative.

 Conversion optimization isn’t unique to the digital world.
 In a brick-and-mortar store, a conversion is usually associated with a physical purchase.
 Customers might walk into your store, but they haven’t converted until they actually buy.
 Optimizing the checkout experience is a normal part of doing business in stores, on websites, and through any other venue that allows companies to interact with their customer base.

 Every time you make changes to your website to enhance the user experience, you’re practicing a form of conversion optimization.
-CRO professionals are experts at identifying, testing and implementing conversion solutions that are beneficial to your sales process.
+CRO professionals are experts at identifying, testing, and implementing conversion solutions that benefit your sales process.

 The Conversion Funnel